missmariss31/js/README.md

 # learn git

-I made a change
-This is my own change
+This is a repository where Jesse and Marissa programmed javascript